waves

 Be A Tahoe Keeper

 Just like Smokey Bear with forest fires, YOU can help prevent the spread of aquatic invasive species or AIS for short.
 How?
 By becoming a Tahoe Keeper.
 It’s simple, just clean, drain, and dry your watercraft & gear every time you haul out or move between bodies of water.
-In addition, if you do find any plants or debris when cleaning, be sure to dispose of them properly far away from the lake.
-Like your home trash can.
-For more on why it’s important and how to properly inspect your gear, check out our Tahoe Keepers page.
+In addition, if you do find any plants or debris when cleaning, be sure to dispose of them in a trash can or take them home with you.
+For more on why it’s important, read our How to Protect Lake Tahoe and Your Paddle Gear and watch the video.

 Watch Out For Yellow Cress